DMDcoin/dmdv4migration/docs/governance.md

 ### Lock In
 Validators are able to vote once, but they are not able to change their decision.
-This enables stakers to switch to a validator that represent their opinion in time.
+This enables delegators to switch to a validator that represent their opinion in time.
-It also encourages validators to do their decision early, in order to attract further stakers.
+It also encourages validators to do their decision early, in order to attract further delegator.

 ### Ballots creation
 Voting Ballots are stored on the blockchain and contain a text,